A Hard Day's Night (song): Opening chord

 G-B-D-F-A-C (the B is a harmonic).
 One of the interesting things about this chord (as described by Pedler) is how McCartney's high bass note reverberates inside the soundbox of Lennon's acoustic guitar and begins to be picked up on Lennon's microphone or pick-up during the sounding of the chord.
 This gives the chord its special "wavy" and unstable quality.
 Pedler describes the effect as a "virtual pull-off".

 In 2004, Jason Brown, a mathematics professor at Dalhousie University, published a report titled "Mathematics, Physics and 'A Hard Day's Night'", in which he analysed the properties of the song's opening chord using Fourier transforms.
 He concluded that Martin's piano contribution provided the important element in the chord beside Harrison's playing.
 In November the following year, Wired published an article on Brown's use of Celemony's Melodyne Editor with Direct Note Access technology to further analyse the chord.
 Brown's findings were partly challenged in 2012 by another mathematician, Kevin Houston from the University of Leeds.
 Houston, who also used a Fourier transform, attributed a greater importance in Lennon's contribution on acoustic guitar, rather than the piano notes played by Martin.

-Harrison played a repeated guitar arpeggio, outlining the notes of the opening chord, thereby ending the song in a circular fashion.
+Harrison played a repeated guitar arpeggio, outlining the notes he contributed to the opening chord, thereby ending the song in a circular fashion.
 Martin said that the ending was his idea: "Again, that's film writing.
 I was stressing to them the importance of making the song fit, not actually finishing it but dangling on so that you're into the next mood."
 The song contains 12 other chords.